 10] Safe Browsing Habits

 As said earlier, use browsers to check your email and other tasks.
-Browsers reduce the data theft risk by providing encrypted connection between your computer and service providers’ servers.
+Browsers reduce the data theft risk by providing an encrypted connection between your computer and service providers’ servers.
 Most of the websites come with HTTPS option, and you should make it a habit to use the secure versions of websites.

 11] Use Additional Security If Available

 You should not access banking services and other financial institutions while at a public spot.
 If it is urgent, consider the security measures offered by your banks.
-Some banks send PIN to your cell phones that you need to enter before you can access your accounts online.
+Some banks send the PIN to your cell phones that you need to enter before you can access your accounts online.
 See what all security options are available beforehand so that you are not stuck without security later.

 These were some tips for secure Wi-Fi usage.
 Now see how to fix Public and Home Wi-Fi Network vulnerabilities.
 If you have any more, please leave it in the comments section, and we may add it to the article.